Best white wine selections for 2025

 Sauvignon Blanc - Avaline

-Chardonnay: the most served in restaurants
+Chardonnay: the most popular white wine

 Chardonnay 2023 - Rombauer Vineyards